-IF TAMPER RESIST FEATURE HAS BEEN ACTIVATED, REFER TO TAMPER RESIST FEATURE DESCRIPTION ABOVE FOR REMOVAL INSTRUCTIONS.
+IF TAMPER RESIST FEATURE HAS BEEN ACTIVATED, REFER TO TAMPER RESIST FEATURE DESCRIPTION ON PAGE 17 FOR REMOVAL INSTRUCTIONS.

 Remove the alarm from the mounting bracket by rotating the alarm in the direction of the "OFF" arrow on the cover.
+Battery Replacement

 If any form of battery failure is detected the red LED light will flash and the unit will "chirp" one time, followed by the warning message "LOW BATTERY".
 This cycle will occur once every minute, and will continue for at least seven days.
-On battery power, the "LOW BATTERY" voice occurs once every 15 minutes.
+On battery power, the "LOW BATTERY" voice occurs once every 15 minutes.The green LED will also be flashing twice per second.